My Chef's Apron

 Mariska Ramondino

-These flourless peanut butter cookies are soft, and each bite melts in your mouth!
-You can also make them with no eggs and thus vegan-friendly!
-They are simply delicious!
+These flourless peanut butter brownie cookies are soft, and each bite melts in your mouth!
+They are made with only good-for-you ingredients and simply irresistible!

 Print Recipe Pin Recipe Rate this Recipe